SGplays144/blade-ball-auto-parry/README.md

 # blade-ball-auto-parry
-Blade Ball Auto Parry (Python → EXE)
+Blade Ball Auto Parry (Python)
-🎯 An automatic parry system for Blade Ball — written in Python and compiled into a standalone EXE!
+🎯 An automatic parry system for Blade Ball — written in Python!

 ✨ Features
 Automatically detects when a ball gets close